ashutoshsawarnya/JenkinsTest/readme.txt

-This file isu used for jenkins testing
+This file is used for jenkins testing.
+It is working fine.